Continuity Is a Governance Issue, Not a Clinical One

 When Calm Feels Unfamiliar Many people expect healing to feel good.
 Relief, lightness, motivation, a sense of reward, instead, they reach a stage of recovery where things feel… neutral.
 Not distressed, not overwhelmed, just flat.
 This often causes concern.
 Shouldn’t I feel better than this by now? but emotional flatness in late-stage recovery is rarelyContinue reading “Why Late-Stage Recovery Can Feel Emotionally Flat”

-When Healing Isn’t About Progress Anymore
+When Recovery Isn’t About Progress Anymore

 When Progress Becomes the Wrong Measure In early recovery, movement matters.
 Survival depends on momentum, appointments, decisions, learning how to function again.
 But later-stage healing doesn’t look like acceleration.
 It looks like holding ground.
 This is where many people begin to doubt themselves.
 Nothing dramatic is happening.
 There are fewer breakthroughs.
 Fewer emotional releases.
-FewerContinue reading “When Healing Isn’t About Progress Anymore”
+FewerContinue reading “When Recovery Isn’t About Progress Anymore”

 Why Your Body Remembers Even When You Want to Forget